sb-image

 Crisis After the First Season and Departure

-Schalke 04 finished second in the Bundesliga in the 2017-18 season under Domenico Tedesco, qualifying for the UEFA Champions League.
+After finishing second in the Bundesliga in the 2017-18 season under Domenico Tedesco, Schalke 04 qualified for the UEFA Champions League.
 However, the following 2018-19 season witnessed a significant sporting decline.
-The team recorded inconsistent results throughout the league campaign and dropped to the lower half of the table.
+The team recorded inconsistent results throughout the league and slipped to the lower half of the table.

-The defensive organization that had been so effective in Tedesco’s first season became easier for opponents to dismantle in the second.
-The team’s offensive output declined, their ability to create chances diminished, and inefficiency in front of goal became evident.
-Several key players also experienced dips in form, and internal roles within the team lost clarity.
+The defensive organization that had defined Tedesco’s first season became increasingly predictable and easier for opponents to dismantle.
+The team’s attacking output declined, their ability to create chances diminished, and inefficiency in front of goal became evident.
+During this period, key players also experienced drops in form, and internal roles within the team lost clarity.

-In the wake of these failures, public criticism emerged, suggesting Tedesco’s tactical approach had become too rigid.
-Certain results during the season brought Schalke perilously close to the relegation zone.
-As pressure mounted from fan groups and the media, the club’s management intensified its evaluation of the technical staff.
+Following these poor results, public criticism emerged suggesting Tedesco’s tactical approach had become rigid.
+Certain match results brought the team dangerously close to the relegation zone.
+As pressure mounted from fan groups and the media, the club’s management intensified its evaluations of the coaching staff.

-By March 2019, Schalke had displayed serious instability in both the DFB-Pokal and the league.
-As a result, Domenico Tedesco was dismissed from his position as head coach.
+By March 2019, Schalke had exhibited serious instability in both the DFB-Pokal and the league, leading to the decision to terminate Domenico Tedesco’s tenure as head coach.
 This decision represented an unexpected reversal for the young coach who had led the club to second place just one season earlier.

-Tedesco’s tenure at Schalke began with ascent and ended with a rapid decline.
+Tedesco’s tenure at Schalke began with ascent but ended abruptly in decline.
 Nevertheless, this period played a decisive role in shaping his crisis management skills and his approach in subsequent coaching roles.

 Following the downturn in his second season at Schalke, Tedesco was dismissed in March 2019.
-In October 2019, he took charge of Spartak Moscow, where he developed a more defensive and transition-oriented style.
+In October 2019, he was appointed head coach of Spartak Moscow, where he developed a more defensive and transition-focused philosophy.
 He concluded his tenure in Russia in June 2021.
-Later that year, in December, he returned to Germany and became head coach of RB Leipzig.
-With Leipzig, he won the DFB-Pokal in the 2021-22 season — his first major club trophy.
+In December of the same year, he returned to Germany and became head coach of RB Leipzig.
+In the 2021-22 season, he won the DFB-Pokal with Leipzig, marking his first major club trophy.

 However, poor results at the start of the following season led to his dismissal in September 2022.